gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 - `<string>` (optional)
 - The transport parameter refers to a transport request number that is to be used to record changes to the backend application object.
 The property is optional because it is only required if the package that is used for deployments requires transport requests.
+- To dynamically create a Transport Request during the deployment or undeployment task, use the value `REPLACE_WITH_TRANSPORT`.

 #### description